thephpleague/commonmark/.github/ISSUE_TEMPLATE/3_Security_issue.md

 ---

-⚠ PLEASE DON'T DISCLOSE SECURITY-RELATED ISSUES PUBLICLY, SEE BELOW.
+⚠ PLEASE DON'T DISCLOSE SECURITY-RELATED ISSUES PUBLICLY

-If you have found a security issue in `thephpleague/commonmark`, please send the details to colinodell [at] gmail.com and don't disclose it publicly until we can provide a fix for it.
+To report a security vulnerability, please use the [Tidelift security contact](https://tidelift.com/security).
+Tidelift will coordinate the fix and disclosure with us.